Sam's Telephone Collection - Exchange & Testing Items

 Buttinski, Telephone No 280

-Buttinski Butt rear showing dial There is some debate about the origin of the title 'Buttinski'.
-However that's what telephone engineers round the world call this type of phone.
-It is used in exchanges to plug into equipment for test to monitor or butt in to calls.
-The plug has two ends, one for selector test jacks and the other for linefinder jacks.
+The later Telephone No 280 is fitted with a dial and its plug, Plug 240, (Top Right) has two ends, one for selector test jacks and the other for linefinder jacks.
+The entire body has a rubber cover making it pretty much shock resistant.
 The hook switch is controlled by the red button on the handle which can be locked down by twisting.
 In the off position it monitors the line without seizing the equipment.
-The dial is fitted in the rear of the receiver mount.
+The dial is fitted in the rear of the receiver mount, (Bottom Right).

 Tester No 23A